-The exposed location of these islands and the lack of any diving infrastructure means that so far only a few divers have been able to visit these remote islands.
+The exposed location of these islands and the lack of any diving infrastructure means that so far only a few divers have been able to visit these remote islands in Indonesia.
 Jacques Cousteau was here in the 1980s.
 He came to the conclusion that he had found "possibly the best diving area in the world".

 In April 2001 we had the chance to get to know a part of this huge area on board of a basic diving ship and to do dives on pristine reefs and steep walls.
 At that time our ship only had bunks, which were separated from each other by curtains.
 There was no complete privacy on board.
 We had to share two showers.
 Still, we enjoyed these tours.